 Tampere is one of the three most rapidly developing regions in Finland.
-It is a center for leading-edge technology, research, education, culture, sports and business.
+It is a center for leading-edge technology, research, education, culture, sports, and business.
 Year after year, the City of Tampere comes first in image surveys comparing the largest cities in Finland.
 It is also the most attractive city among Finns who plan on moving.
-Tampere is home to more than 220,000 people.
+Tampere is home to 240,000 people.
 The Greater Tampere Area, which comprises Tampere and its neighbouring municipalities, has a population of almost half a million.

 Find more information at Visit Tampere.